 Does Insurance Cover Medication-Assisted Treatment?

 Insurance plans will cover some or all the costs of inpatient drug and alcohol rehab programs.
-Individual insurance companies are now requiring the use of MAT in long-term treatment episodes.
+Some individual insurance companies are now requiring the use of MAT in long-term treatment.
 If you or a loved one are considering entering drug or alcohol treatment, and looking to obtain detailed information about your insurance plan call our trained staff today.